 33-mile linear park between South Haven and Kalamazoo.
 Trail Map (PDF), p.
 17

 - Harbor Shores Trails

 Benton Harbor/St. Joseph.
 Some of the most picturesque scenery in the Midwest!
-12+ miles of trails to cross-country ski or snowshoe in the winter takes you along the St. Joseph and Paw Rivers and out to Lake Michigan.
-Trail Map (PDF)
+12+ miles of trails to cross-country ski or snowshoe in the winter take you along the St. Joseph and Paw Rivers and out to Lake Michigan.
+Trail Map (PDF), p.
+6

 - Love Creek County Park

 Berrien Center.
 Nearest groomed cross-country ski trails to northern Indiana and Chicago!
-More than five miles of open terrain trails and challenging wooded slopes and turns.
+More than 5 miles of open terrain trails,challenging wooded slopes and turns.
 In addition to tracks for "traditional" Nordic skiing, many trails include a groomed lane for cross-country ski skating.
-Rental equipment available.
+Snowshoeing is also available.
+Rent equipment here, too.
 Ski Trail Map (PDF)

 - Madeline Bertrand County Park